Strategy11/formidable-forms/readme.txt

 * Conditionally redirect after a custom search form, payment form, feedback form, support ticket form, quiz, or other online form is submitted.
 Help clients find the answers they need and show a tailored result based on their selections or calculated fields.
 * We give you access to <a href="https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">customize the HTML</a> (like Contact Form 7).
 But you keep the ease and speed of a drag & drop form builder plugin.
 Our team labors for simplicity without sacrificing flexibility.
 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Import and export submissions, styles, and views</a>.
 Quickly move your work and entries to another site.
 Need to export leads to another service?
 Done.
-* <a href="https://formidableforms.com/features/wordpress-form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form templates for instant form building</a>.
+* Form templates for instant form building.
 Get started quickly with the most advanced form creator that includes form templates and style templates.
 Our WordPress form generator makes it FAST to build job application forms, calculator forms, and other types of online forms.
 * Import our <a href="https://formidableforms.com/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">pre-built form templates</a> as a shortcut to a final product.
 Our growing form template library includes payment forms, a WooCommerce product creator, and more.
 * WCAG accessible forms with A11Y and ADA compliance.
 Ensure your survey, lead capture form, quizzes, and other online forms are compliant and available to everyone.
 Allow those using screenreaders to successfully use your WordPress site.
 * <a href="https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Invisible SPAM protection</a>.
 Don't waste time sorting through SPAM.
 Get instant and powerful anti-spam features from honeypot, invisible Google reCAPTCHA, Akismet, and the WordPress comment blacklist.